Suphiozturk8/ChatGPT-TgBot/README.md

 - `/start`: Sends a welcome message.
 - `/help`: Sends a help message.
+- `/createchat`: Create a new chat session to save your messages.
-- `/resetchat`: Resets your chat history.
+- `/deletechat`: Delete an existing chat session.

 The bot also responds to direct messages and provides AI-assisted replies.